Sir Frank Green, 1st Baronet: Civic career

 He entered the Corporation of the City of London in 1878 as a Common Councillor for Vintry Ward, of which he afterwards became the deputy, and from 1891 Alderman.
 While in the Common Council he took a leading part in public business, and was chairman of the Bridge Head Estates Committee, chairman of the City Commission of Sewers, and chairman of the City Lands Committee.
 He was a member of the Stationers Company and of the Glaziers' Company, and served as Master of each company.

 He was elected as Sheriff of London for 1897–98.
 In November 1900 he was elected Lord Mayor of London for the following year.
-His term of office was a very busy one, as it coincided with the death and state funeral of Queen Victoria, followed by the accession and coronation of her successor King Edward VII.
+His term of office was a very busy one, as it coincided with the death and state funeral of Queen Victoria, followed by the accession of her successor King Edward VII.
 He instituted the National Memorial to the late Queen, and also paid formal visits to Glasgow, Manchester and Winchester.
 At the close of his mayoralty, the King announced his intention of creating him a baronet in the 9 November 1901 Birthday Honours list.
 He was subsequently created a Baronet, of Belsize Park Gardens, in the Metropolitan Borough of Hampstead, in the County of London, on 15 December 1901.
 He was one of the Lieutenants of the City of London, and a governor and almoner of Christ's Hospital, London.

 He died after a brief illness at his residence in Belsize Park Gardens, London, on 3 December 1902 and was buried on the western side of Highgate Cemetery.